ChaofanChen/ORCSimulator/README.md

 https://zenodo.org/record/SOMERECORD.
 For more information also see the respective publication.
 A link will be added here once published.

+If you have any questions or suggestions feel free to contact us anytime!

 ## License

 Copyright (c) 2021 Francesco Witte, Chaofan Chen